airsahin/Bike-Demand-Analysis/README.md

 ## Tools and Techniques
 - **Python** for data analysis and machine learning model development.
 - **Libraries**: Pandas, NumPy, Matplotlib, Seaborn for data analysis and visualization, Scikit-learn for machine learning, and Folium/Plotly for mapping visualizations.
+- **Tableau** for creating dashboards to review station usage and efficiency.
 - **Modeling**: Experiment with regression models, time series forecasting, and other machine learning techniques to predict bike demand.

 ## Project Steps:
 1. **Data Exploration & Cleaning**: Analyze the dataset, handle missing data, remove outliers, and engineer relevant features.
 2. **Exploratory Data Analysis (EDA)**: Explore relationships between features and bike demand using statistical analysis and visualizations.
 3. **Model Building**: Develop machine learning models to predict bike demand.
 Try different models and evaluate their performance.
-4. **Visualization**: Use mapping techniques to visualize areas of high and low demand, and identify patterns in bike usage across different times and locations.
+4. **Visualization**: Use Tableau to visualize areas of high and low demand, and identify patterns in bike usage across different times and locations.
-5. **Insights & Recommendations**: Provide actionable insights that can assist Capital Bike Share in improving operations, increasing efficiency, and enhancing user experience.
+5. **Insights & Recommendations**: Provide actionable insights to improve operations, increase efficiency, and enhance user experience.

-## End Goal:
-By the end of this project, the goal is to have a predictive model (or models) capable of accurately forecasting demand for bikes.
-The model(s) can be used by Capital Bike Share to optimize the availability of bikes across different stations, improve service delivery, and better plan for periods of high or low demand.

 ## License